mazzinilab/mazzinilab.github.io/_pages/team.md

 **VIMS Profile**: <a href='https://www.vims.edu/about/directory/students/shunk_n.php'> VIMS Students </a>

+MS Thesis: <i> Subsurface Structure and Impacts of Marine Heatwaves in the Chesapeake Bay.</i>

 <p> Nathan is interested in the hydrodynamics that facilitate the transport of dissolved and suspended matter across estuaries and the coastal ocean.
 In the Coastal Oceanography Lab (COLAB) he will be studying spatial and temporal patterns of Marine Heatwaves in the Chesapeake Bay subsurface waters, and their impact in water quality. </p>

 </div></div></div></div>